What questions irritate site visitors?

 Despite the fact that in 2017 it was reported that Google should have negatively assessed the presence of annoying pop-ups on sites, they still occur today.

-So polish your site from this angle.
+Therefore, "polish" your site from this angle.
 Keep your company's web image consistent - it should be made up of specific colors and maybe even fonts and shapes.

 11. Opening some links in the same window.

-While shopping online for Christmas, I decided to create an account after as you checked the contents of your shopping cart.
+While shopping online for Christmas, I decided to create an account after checking the contents of my shopping cart.
 I began to fill out - rather long for such a case - a questionnaire.
 When accepting the terms and conditions, my cursor slipped and instead of accepting the checkbox, I clicked on the word "terms and conditions".
 The link took me to the above terms and conditions.
-It opened in the same tab.For me, returning meant that the form was reset and I had to start the process again.
+It opened in the same tab.
+For me, the return meant that the form was reset and I had to start the process again.

 Three things didn't "play" here:

-- terms and conditions don't open in new window;
+- terms and conditions do not open in a new window;

-Why improve elements that annoy site visitors?
+Why improve elements that annoy website visitors?

-Do you have any interesting tips on this topic that you can share with us ?
+Do you have any interesting tips on this topic that you can share with us?

-If so, check out the comment section.
+If so, check out the comments section.